hugoledoux/startinpy/docs/howitworks.md

 True
 ```

-Finally, you can remove the unused/deleted vertices from the {func}`startinpy.DT.points` array by using {func}`startinpy.DT.collect_garbage`, which will assign a new ID to most vertices and triangles will be updated too.
+Finally, you can remove the unused/deleted vertices from the {func}`startinpy.DT.points` array by using {func}`startinpy.DT.collect_garbage`, which will assign a new ID to most vertices, and triangles will be updated too.
 Notice that now 5 vertices are in the array, and only 2 finite triangles are in the DT.

 ```python